-The EU LIFE+ Malta Seabird Project aims to identify Marine Important Bird Areas for the three species of tubenose seabirds breeding in the Maltese Islands: the Scopoli’s Shearwater, the Yelkouan Shearwater and the European Storm-petrel.
+The EU LIFE+ Malta Seabird Project (2011-2016) aimed to identify Marine Important Bird Areas for the three species of tubenose seabirds breeding in the Maltese Islands: the Scopoli’s Shearwater, the Yelkouan Shearwater and the European Storm-petrel.
 Read more on the project’s website here.

 The Project’s objectives are: